How do you prepare my placenta?

 Day 2: Involves grinding the dehydrated placenta into powder and placing it in capsules.

-In Client's Home: The specialist usually waits until the client is home from the hospital and the placenta is released OR the specialist can begin the process right after birth, if a home birth.
-If you prefer that we prepare the placenta in your home, it will require a minimum of two 90-minute visits to your home and complete access to your kitchen.
-The dehydrator will need to be undisturbed in a corner of your kitchen for 10-12 hours between our visits.
-Each day the client's kitchen area will be thoroughly sanitized according to OSHA protocols.
-The specialist uses a bleach or germicidal solution as required by blood-borne pathogens training.
-All supplies are provided by and brought to the client's home. **Access to an empty sink, stove, cleared counter top space and an outlet are needed and required.** [Additional $50 surcharge fee required for processing the placenta at client's home.]
+In Client's Home: The Specialist begins after the Client is home from the hospital and the placenta has defrosted (if frozen) in the Client’s refrigerator for at a minimum of 24 hours.
+OR, if home delivery, encapsulation may take place within 24 hours.
+The process takes approx. 2-days, both days the process takes 2-4 hours to complete.
+Each day the Client’s kitchen will be thoroughly sanitized according to OSHA protocols.
+The specialist uses a bleach solution or concentrated germicide as required by blood-borne pathogen training.
+All supplies are provided by and brought to the Client’s home.
+Written instructions for storage, handling and ingestion are texted to the Client upon completion of the capsules. **Access to an empty sink, stove, cleared counter top space and an outlet are needed and required during service.** [Additional $50 surcharge fee required for processing the placenta at client's home.]

 How many capsules will I get?